 What does “normative male alexithymia” have to do with us?
 It is a cultural attempt to name the difficulty men have putting their emotional experience into words.
 Our ancestors would have joked about the need to label a characteristic that has been a part of the male makeup since the beginning of time.
-Remember: even Adam failed in his communication with Eve when he was silent after Satan had tempted her (Gen 3:1-10).
+Remember: even Adam failed in his communication with Eve when he was silent after Satan had tempted her (Gen. 3:1-10).

 I found this term in the May edition of Harper’s Bazaar, in an article entitled, “Men Have No Friends and Women Bear the Burden.”
-The subtitle states, “Toxic masculinity – and the persistent idea that feelings are a ‘female thing’ – has left a generation of straight men stranded on emotionally-stunted islands, unable to forge intimate relationships with other men.
+The subtitle states, “Toxic masculinity – and the persistent idea that feelings are a ‘female thing’ – has left a generation of straight men stranded on emotionally-stunted islands, unable to forge deep relationships with other men.
 It’s women who are paying the price.”

 What got my attention was this: “It’s women who are paying the price.”
 The article cited research from Brené Brown: “Whereas women experience shame when they fail to meet unrealistic, conflicting expectations, men become consumed with shame for showing signs of weakness… having hard conversations that involve vulnerability is something men often try to avoid.”
 The article’s author noted, “Women continue to bear the burden of men’s emotional lives… For generations, men have been taught to reject traits like gentleness and sensitivity, leaving them without the tools to deal with internalized anger and frustration.”